Statement of Ethical Principles and Code of Conduct

 The Financial Aid Office has become increasingly more efficient and timely with services

 to our students and families.
-For example, many student files are complete and awarded
+For example, many student files are complete and offered

-in a matter of days after we begin awarding for that year.
+in a matter of days after we begin offering for that year.
 However, any manual process

 such as Verification or Review of an Appeal does take a long time.
 We will respond